 The Company files income tax returns in the United States as a C-Corporation, and in several state jurisdictions and in the United Kingdom.
 The Company's subsidiary, Uniroyal, is a limited liability company (LLC) for federal and state income tax purposes and as such, its income, losses, and credits are allocated to its members.
-Prior to November 10, 2014, as the previous owners, the sellers were the sole members and reported the allocations on their personal tax returns.
-As a result, there was no tax provision on its income prior to November 10, 2014.
 The Company made the acquisition of Uniroyal through UEPH, a limited liability company, which issued preferred ownership interests to the sellers that provide for quarterly dividends.
-Uniroyal's post-acquisition taxable income is allocated entirely to UEPH as its sole member and since it is a pass-through entity, this income less the dividends paid to the sellers of Uniroyal is reported on the Company's tax return.
+Uniroyal's taxable income is allocated entirely to UEPH as its sole member and since it is a pass-through entity, this income less the dividends paid to the sellers of Uniroyal is reported on the Company's tax return.
 The taxable income applicable to the dividends for the preferred ownership interests is reported to the sellers who report it on their respective individual tax returns.

 We follow ASC 740 Income Taxes for recording the provision for income taxes.
-Deferred tax assets and liabilities are computed based upon the difference between the financial statement and income tax basis of assets and liabilities using the enacted marginal tax rate applicable when the related asset or liability is expected to be realized or settled.
+Deferred tax assets and liabilities are computed based upon the difference between the financial statement and income tax basis of assets and liabilities (temporary differences) using the enacted marginal tax rate applicable when the related asset or liability is expected to be realized or settled.
+As of December 31, 2017, the Company's U.S. deferred tax assets decreased to \$3,167,092 due to a lower marginal tax rate to be applied to these assets.
+The marginal tax rate was reduced by the Tax Cuts and Jobs Act.
 Deferred income tax expenses or benefits are based on the changes in the asset or liability each period.
 If available evidence suggests that it is more likely than not that some portion or all of the deferred tax assets will not be realized, a valuation allowance is required to reduce the deferred tax asset to the amount that is more likely than not to be realized.
 Future changes in such valuation allowance would be included in the provision for deferred income taxes in the period of change.
-We have a federal net operating loss carryforward of approximately \$17 million as of January 1, 2016, which expires in years beginning 2018 through 2033.
-We have deferred tax assets as a result of these loss carryforwards which had been reduced by a valuation allowances to \$3,764,000 at January 3, 2016.
-Based on management's review at January 1, 2017, it was determined that a valuation allowance was no longer required.
+We have a federal net operating loss carryforward of approximately \$16 million as of December 31, 2017, which expires in years beginning 2021 through 2034.
+As a result of these loss carryforwards, we have deferred tax assets in the amount of \$3,167,092.
+Based on management's review at December 31, 2017 and January 1, 2017, it was determined that a valuation allowance was not required since it was more likely than not that the deferred tax asset would be realized.